COLOR IN THE GARDEN

 Color is an incredibly powerful element in any form of design.
 When we plan a landscape of any style, it is one of the first things on our minds!
 Of course color preferences are not the same for everyone, as liking or disliking different colors varies from person to person.
 We often ask our clients if there are any colors they really love or really can’t stand, and of course we have our personal favorites too!
 When it comes to designing with color though, we look deeper- into the properties of color and illusions of depth in order to create an effect and experience unique to each landscape.

 When working with color over a large area, there are many ways to go about creating a cohesive and beautiful effect.
 One of these is a strict color scheme that narrows the palette down to just a few colors.
-The landscape above relies on varied shades of purple and grey-green for a dreamlike atmosphere.
-Cool colors such as purple, blue, and grey have a calming effect on the psyche, and the soft textures and light-catching properties of silvery grasses give this garden a tranquil charm.
+The landscape above relies on varied shades of blues and greens for a dreamlike atmosphere.
+Cool colors such as purple, blue, and grey have a calming effect on the psyche, and the soft textures and light-catching properties of the water feature give this garden a tranquil charm.

 WARM & VIBRANT